jazzband/django-taggit/taggit/contrib/suggest/README.txt

 suggest_tags() function in taggit.contrib.suggest.utils will give you a list of tags that seem appropriate for the text content given to it.

+TODO
+====

-It will also do some basic stemming of the keywords for you!
-Which requires the Python NLTK.
+* Basic stemming of the keywords for you!
+Which will require the Python NLTK.

-In a later version I hope to a simple way to help determine keywords for you automatically, by learning from your past tags and content.
+* In a later version I hope to a simple way to help determine keywords for you automatically, by learning from your past tags and content.